tranhelen/tranhelen/_drafts/2016-12-05-carvingalife.md

 From your previous answers find examples these traits in your actions.
 Cross out the ones which don't appear in your answers at all.
 I spent time relating each answer to a value.

 You may find that you consider some of them encompassed in the definition of another.
 For me, self-respect fell under the umbrella of _respect_ so I crossed out self-respect.
-I ended up with a list of six.
-You should try to end up with about five.
+A list of five values would be ideal.

 **8. Prioritize the values**
 Now that you have a list of your values, compare them against each other.
 If you were to choose between two of the options, which one would you prioritize?
 Do this until your list is in the correct order.

-## Living with your values
+## Living with values

 It may seem a little bit silly.
 I, myself, would have rolled my eyes at the idea of doing this just a couple of years ago.
-Regardless, I to completing it and have been realigning my daily actions and long-term goals to it ever since.
+Regardless, I completed it and have been realigning my daily actions and long-term goals to it ever since.

-I've since reduced doing things I don't want to do and stopped hanging out with people who weren't contributing to my life.
+I've since reduced doing things outside of this value-set and stopped seeing people who weren't contributing.
 It's given me a sense of peace and understanding of where I fit and I feel more confident in the direction I'm heading.
 All it takes is a few hours for a few years of clarity.